Sam Mikulak: 2016: Fourth national title and second Olympics

 On February 21, 2016, Mikulak won the all-around title at the 2016 Winter Cup in Las Vegas, with a two-day score of 177.50.
-He outscored the second place finisher, Akash Modi, by over two points.
-In March, Mikulak finished fourth at the American Cup, his first international competition since recovering from a torn achilles tendon.
+He outscored the second-place finisher, Akash Modi, by over two points.
+In March, Mikulak finished fourth at the American Cup, his first international competition since recovering from a torn Achilles tendon.
 In April, he competed at the 2016 Pacific Rim Championships and won the gold medal with the U.S. team in the team event.
 He also won the bronze medal in the all-around and the silver medal on the pommel horse.

-Mikulak claimed his fourth consecutive national all-around title on June 5, 2016 at the 2016 U.S. National Championships in Hartford, Connecticut.
+Mikulak claimed his fourth consecutive national all-around title on June 5, 2016, at the 2016 U.S. National Championships in Hartford, Connecticut.
 He outscored Chris Brooks 181.500 to 179.850 to become the first male gymnast to win four consecutive national titles since Blaine Wilson won five titles in a row from 1996 to 2000.

 On June 25, 2016, Mikulak placed first at the 2016 U.S. Olympic Trials in St. Louis, Missouri, and qualified for his second Olympic team.
 He was named to the five-man U.S. Olympic men's gymnastics team along with Chris Brooks, John Orozco (who was replaced by Danell Leyva due to injury), Jake Dalton, and Alex Naddour.
 Mikulak was one of three gymnasts who train at the U.S. Olympic Training Center in Colorado Springs, Colorado, to qualify for the Olympic men's gymnastics team.

 At the 2016 Olympics in Rio de Janeiro, Brazil, Mikulak placed fifth with the U.S. team in the team competition.
-He went on to place seventh in the all-around final and fourth in the high bar final.
+He placed seventh in the all-around final and fourth in the horizontal bar final.
 The U.S. men's team had placed second in the qualification round.

 2017

-In August, Mikulak only competed on two events at the 2017 U.S. National Championships in Anaheim, California and maintained his spot on the U.S. national team.
-His streak of four U.S. national all-around titles was snapped, as he was still recovering from an achilles tendon injury that he suffered in February at the Winter Cup.
-He won the silver medal on pommel horse and the bronze medal on high bar.
-In October, he competed only on high bar at the 2017 World Championships in Montreal, Canada, as he was still not fully back from his injury.
-His quest to capture an individual medal ended when he fell on high bar during the qualification round.
+In August, Mikulak only competed in two events at the 2017 U.S. National Championships in Anaheim, California, and maintained his spot on the U.S. national team.
+His streak of four U.S. national all-around titles was snapped, as he was still recovering from an Achilles tendon injury suffered in February at the Winter Cup.
+He won the silver medal on the pommel horse and the bronze medal on the horizontal bar.
+In October, he competed only on the horizontal bar at the 2017 World Championships in Montreal, Canada, as he was still not fully back from his injury.
+His quest to capture an individual medal ended when he fell on the horizontal bar during the qualification round.
 As Mikulak was recovering from injury, he continued to host and participate in numerous clinics and workshops for aspiring gymnasts.